 Normally, you would the select the grade level that your student is just completing.
 However, if you know a student is not performing up to grade level, you can test "out of level" by dropping back a grade.
 For students in so-called "gifted" or "advanced placement", or who may want to move ahead in the graded organization of school subjects, you may also test "out of level" by using a test book from a higher grade.
-Keep in mind that every test has overlapping test sections.
+Keep in mind that every test has overlapping test sections, with an approximate three-grade range of difficulty.
 For instance, the 4th grade test has some 3rd grade questions, some 4th grade, and some 5th grade questions in each subsection of the test book.
 The scores will reflect their grade equivalent (i.e. being compared to others in that particular grade) so you will still be able to tell where the student is performing academically.

 Is there a refund given if I am not able to use my test?

 You will usually receive your test materials sometime the week before the scheduled "Preferred Testing Week" you selected on your order form.
-The price includes shipping to you (our instruction sheets, the Examiner's Manual, Student Book and Answer Sheet appropriate for your student's grade level).
-All test packages are shipped by USPS First Class or Priority Mail or UPS Ground, whichever is cheaper/faster/better service.
-If you require Express or Overnight shipping, you will be asked to pay the additional charges (usually about $20 more; please call for price and availability).
+The price includes shipping to you our instruction sheets, the Test Directions, Student Book and Answer Sheet (Gr.
+4-12) appropriate for your student's grade level, scoring report, plus a pre-paid label to return all materials to us.
+All test packages are shipped by USPS First Class or Priority Mail (which includes tracking and insurance).
+If you require Express or Overnight, or an alternative carrier, you will be asked to pay the additional charges (please call for price and availability).

 What should I do before I begin administering the tests?

 How long do I have to administer the tests?